metagov/daostar/DAOIPs/daoip-1.md

 created: 2023-01-02
 ---

-## What is an DAOIP?
+## What is a DAOIP?

 DAOIP stands for DAO Improvement Proposal.
 A DAOIP is a design document providing information to the DAO ecosystem, or describing a new feature for DAOs or their processes or environment.
 The DAOIP should provide a concise technical specification of the feature and a rationale for the feature.
 The DAOIP author is responsible for building consensus within the community and documenting dissenting opinions.

-The DAOIP system is currently being specified while work continues on specific .
+As of February 26, 2023, the DAOIP system is currently being specified while work continues on specific DAOIPs.
+Our goal is specifying the DAOIP system to is create a system that has many permissionless elements (as with EIPs and BIPs) while support more professionalized, programmatic support for writing certain standards (as with W3C and even ISO standards, but also similar to how EIPs operate with "core" standards).

+For now, please follow the general norms of the EIP system.

 ## DAOIP Rationale